IVAs (Individual Voluntary Arrangements): What are they and how do you get one?

 No. In fact, you can’t set up an IVA without an insolvency practitioner who will handle all the to-ing and fro-ing between creditors.
 Assuming you qualify in other ways (see above) that makes an IVA ideal if you’d rather not speak to your creditors.

-To explore IVAs and other debt management options that might be right for you, talk to us.
+To explore whether Protected Trust Deeds and other Scottish debt help options that might be right for you, talk to us.

 Related Articles